nikhilpounikar/React/README.md

 # React
 First Commit

-===> use reduce() method if want to perform aggreagtion
+===> Use reduce() method if you want to perform aggregation
 ===> use map() to iterate over array
-===>use filter() to filter out certain element
+===> Use filter() to filter out a certain element

 key ==> attribute try to make use of it

-===> State is used to managed the dynamicity of view and html in react, state can be changed by this.setState() function.
+===> State is used to manage the dynamicity of view and html in react, state can be changed by this.setState() function.

-===> Props is used to pass data from parent conponent to child conponent even sibling cannot be passed with value and child cannot pass value to parent using props.
-(It cannot be modified in child component)
+===> Props are used to pass data from parent component to child components even sibling cannot be passed with value and child cannot pass value to parent using props.
+(It cannot be modified in the child component)

 Modules problems pending